VishnuSanal/Quotes/.github/ISSUE_TEMPLATE/bug-report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If possible, add screenshots to help explain your problem.

 **Crash logs**
 If applicable, add crash logs to help us figure out the problem.

 **Smartphone (please complete the following information):**
- - Device: [e.g. One Plus 8 Pro]
+ - Device: [e.g. OnePlus 8 Pro]
  - Andorid Version: [e.g. Android 10]
  - App Version: [e.g. v2.6.1]